Denys Maliuska: Biography

 Maliuska studied law at the Taras Shevchenko National University of Kyiv (2004).
 He also graduated from the University of London (2016).
 Master of Laws.

 From 2000 to 2010, Maliuska worked as a lawyer at the law firm Business Law.
 From 2010 to 2019, he served as a private sector consultant for the World Bank Group.

 Deputy Chairman of the Board of BRDO/World Bank Group.

 He was on a party list of the Servant of the People political party during the 2019 parliamentary elections, yet himself is not a registered member of the party (non-partisan, according to the Central Election Commission).
 Maliuska was elected to the Verkhovna Rada in 2019.
 He surrendered his deputy mandate upon his ministerial appointment on 29 August 2019.

 On 29 August 2019, Maliuska was appointed as the Minister of Justice of Ukraine in the Honcharuk Government.
 In the 4 March 2020, appointed Shmyhal Government he kept this post.
 In September 2021, Minister of Justice Malyuska appointed Ivan Lishchyna as his advisor.

-Iryna Mudra is one of his deputies.
+Iryna Mudra and Andriy Haichenko were among of his deputies.

 On September 3, 2024, he submitted his resignation to the Verkhovna Rada (Ukraine's national parliament).
 In addition to Malyuska, the Minister of Environmental Protection and Natural Resources Ruslan Strilets and the Minister of Strategic Industries Oleksandr Kamyshin submitted their resignations.

 On September 4, 2024, the Verkhovna Rada of Ukraine supported the dismissal of Malyuska from the post of Minister of Justice of Ukraine.